Overview

 Select your image on your desktop or in your files.

-You will then be presented with a choice, to either upload the image as a file, or to display it as a label by selecting "Add image to module page".
+You will then be presented with a choice, to either upload the image as a file, or to display it as a text and media area by selecting "Add image to module page".

 Your image will now be displayed on the page.